aschauera/agent-academy/docs/operative/02-multi-agent/index.md

 | **Pipeline**         | Agents pass work sequentially from one to the next, each adding value before passing to the next stage. | Linear processes like application processing (intake → screening → interview → decision) |
 | **Collaborative**    | Agents work together simultaneously on different aspects of the same problem, sharing context and results. | Complex analysis requiring multiple perspectives or expertise areas |

-!!! tip "Tip"
+> [!TIP]
-    You may even have a hybrid of two or more of these patterns.
+> You may even have a hybrid of two or more of these patterns.

 ## 💬Agent communication and context sharing